Dhruvvvx17/Data-Structures-and-Algorithms/README.md

 8.DFS and BFS using Adjacecy Matrix

-9.Binary Search Tree using Linked list (insertion and deletion)
+9.Binary Search Tree using Linked list (insertion, deletion and traversal)

+10.Binary Search Tree using Array (insertion and traversal only)